Henry Bennett Centre patients subjected to overcrowding, degrading treatment - Chief Ombudsman

 In Puna Maatai Forensic Inpatient Ward, there had been a significant increase in the use of seclusion in recent years, particularly for Māori service users.

-"There were discrepancies in the collection and reporting of seclusion and restraint data, training on the use of mechanical restraints did not appear to comply with policy, and the relevant restraint policies themselves were out of date.
+"There were discrepancies in the collection and reporting of seclusion and restraint data, training on the use of mechanical restraints did not appear to comply with policy, and the relevant restraint policies themselves were out of date," Boshier said.

 "I consider that the ward should guard against treating the use of mechanical restraint as normal practice by regularly monitoring and reviewing its use.